 A list of *LECTURE* Courses with their new numbers (1000- and 2000-level) can be found here:

 A list of Psychology *SEMINARS* with their new 4-digit numbers (3000-level) can be found here:

 Here are some valuable online resources about our major.
 Currently, advising is available in-person and via Zoom during office hours.
-We are available to answer your questions.
 Please contact us if you need any guidance.
-Please email an advisor below to identify an available time slot.
+Please email an advisor below to set up an appointment.

 - Dr. Liz Brannon (firstname.lastname@example.org)

 For future reference, here is a link to our undergraduate handbook: https://psychology.sas.upenn.edu/undergraduate-handbook

 There is a STAT requirement in the PSYC major.
 We encourage students to complete this sooner rather than later, so please bear this in mind when selecting your courses for the future.
 The STAT requirement is a prerequisite for our research requirement.
 Most PSYC students complete the research requirement as a mentored research project in their Junior or Senior year.
 As you learn more about psychology through our faculty and your classes please keep this in the back of your mind.
 You may get to know a faculty member or take a course that piques your interest.
 You may want to pursue this lead for your upcoming research credit!
 There is plenty of information about this online, and we are happy to answer questions about this.
 Much of the online info emphasizes our mentored research option: https://psychology.sas.upenn.edu/undergraduate/mentored-research-psyc49984999